EDWARDS DENTURE CLINIC

 Dry Mouth, also known as xerostomia, is a condition that results from low saliva production.
 It is an increasing problem as our population is aging, affecting approximately 1 in 5 Canadians.

-© EDWARDS DENTURE CLINIC LTD. 2023 SITE DESIGNED BY RAVEN CREATIVE DESIGN.
+© EDWARDS DENTURE CLINIC LTD. 2024.